-This exhibition is the product of a collaboration between nearly twenty distinct perspectives and imaginations.
-Curated over a six-month period, Phoenix Art Museum’s Teen Art Council (TAC) worked with Marissa Del Toro, Diversifying Art Museum Leadership Initiative (DAMLI) Curatorial Fellow for the Contemporary Art Department and Linda Alvarez, Teen Programs Coordinator, with curatorial assistance by Melovee Easley, DAMLI Curatorial Fall 2019 Intern.
+This exhibition is the product of a collaboration between nearly 20 distinct perspectives and imaginations.
+Curated over a six-month period, teens from the Phoenix Art Museum’s Teen Art Council (TAC) worked with Marissa Del Toro, Diversifying Art Museum Leadership Initiative (DAMLI) Curatorial Fellow for the Contemporary Art Department, and Linda Alvarez, Teen Program Coordinator, with curatorial assistance by Melovee Easley, DAMLI Curatorial Fall 2019 Intern.

 Teen programs are made possible through the generosity of the Carstens Family Funds.
 They are made possible, in part, through The Diversifying Art Museum Leadership Initiative, funded by the Walton Family Foundation and the Ford Foundation, and supported by Thunderbirds Charities.

-Image credit: Hans Hofmann, Untitled (Sin título), 1947, oil on paper mounted on board, Bequest of the Estate of Orme Lewis. © Artists Rights Society (ARS), New York.
+Hans Hofmann, Untitled (detail), 1947.
+Oil on paper mounted on board.
+Bequest of the Estate of Orme Lewis. © Artists Rights Society (ARS), New York.

 On view for a limited time, exhibitions present art from across the centuries and the globe, from iconic fashion to Old Master paintings, contemporary photography to historical objects of Asia.MORE

 Featuring more than 20,000 objects, the collection spans the globe, bringing the world to our city, and our city to the world.MORE